 Top things to do in Siargao

 One thing that is amazing about Siargao is that the Island is completely overgrown with coconut palm trees.
-There is palm tree forest everywhere, and it’s so beautiful.
+There is a palm tree forest everywhere, and it’s so beautiful.
 There is a famous viewpoint to see over this vast palm tree forest, which is called “Palm tree view deck” on google maps.
 We recommend you to come here for sunset.
 It was magical.

-Maasin River Palmtree swing
+Maasin River Palm Tree swing

 Magpupungko Rock Pools

-The amazing rock pools of Magpupungko are not far from Maasin River, and to visit these two places can easily get combined.
-Unfortunately, the rock pools were closed during our time in Siargao because it was right when COVID 19 started and, they closed places where a lot of people could come togehter close.
+The fantastic rock pools of Magpupungko are not far from Maasin River, and to visit these two places can easily get combined.
+Unfortunately, the rock pools were closed during our time in Siargao because it was right when COVID 19 started and, they closed places where a lot of people could come together close.
 It’s quite a famous place to visit, and we heard it’s beautiful.
 We can’t wait to be back on Siargao and take a bath at the Magpupungko rock pools.

-3 Island hopping from Siargao
+Island Hopping from Siargao

-Siargao offers a fantastic 3 island hopping tour we can highly recommend.
+Siargao offers a fantastic three islands hopping tour we can highly recommend.
 The island hopping tour from Siargao was one of our favorites because it is less known than Island hopping in other regions of the Philippines, It is cheaper, and the Islands that we visited are small paradises.
 From a big sandbank in the middle of the turquoise ocean to sipping coconuts under palm trees – this day trip was perfect and one of our favorite memories from the Philippines.

 Pacifico Beach is located in the area of San Isidro, which is where we stayed during our time in Siargao.
-This part of the island not touristy at all, and Pacifico is a long white sand beach with barely other people around.
+This part of the island not touristy at all and Pacifico is a long white sand beach with barely other people around.
 We met a few kids playing at the beach, some locals that went surfing, and only a couple of other people relaxing at the beach.
 The water is clear and beautiful.
 This beach has a good break for surfers as well.
 In San Isidro, you will find a few small restaurants to eat and some basic more backpacking accommodations to stay.

 Alegria Beach was our favorite beach on Siargao.
 It lies at the most northern part of the island and is a beautiful white sand beach with the most fantastic turquoise and clear water.
 The beach was not busy at all, and we spend an amazing time there (besides that Stefan almost crashed the drone at a palm tree, haha).
 If you come up north for this beach, don’t miss eating at Jungle Cafe, which is close to Alegria Beach and an absolutely lovely place for breakfast or lunch.